 When my daughter was accepted to her top college choice, she received a robust financial aid package.
 But even with that aid, the costs were beyond our means.
-So, we told our daughter that in order to attend, she would have to help by paying for books, personal expenses, and a $5,000 contribution toward tuition.
+So, we told our daughter that in order to attend, she would have to help pay for books, personal expenses, and a $5,000 contribution toward tuition.

 She agreed and worked as a dishwasher during senior year to build up her bank account.

 College costs worry most families and, like our daughter, many teenagers will need to contribute to the bottom line.
 Despite this reality, most families don’t broach the topic until senior year after acceptances and financial aid packages arrive.
 But by that time, there is very little opportunity for the student to build a “college” fund.
 We had been clear with our daughter throughout high school that she would be expected to cover personal expenses and books, but until she chose to go to college out of state, we hadn’t nailed down a specific dollar amount.
 Saving earlier than senior year would have benefitted her.

 Talking College Costs And Teaching Money Skills